Anujtemp/deleteposttg/README.md

 ## Features

-- **User Mode**: The bot can delete messages using the user's personal API credentials.
+- **User Mode**: The bot can delete messages using your personal API credentials.
 - **Admin Mode**: The bot can delete messages in channels where it has admin rights (with limited functionality due to Telegram restrictions).
 - **Rate Limiting**: The bot handles rate limits and flood waits automatically to ensure smooth operation.
 - **Bot Cooldown**: A cooldown of 30 seconds is enforced between actions to prevent abuse.